Rahul-Kushal-Anchi/Multi-Cloud-Cost-Optimizer/README.md

-# Multi-Cloud Cost Optimizer
+# AWS Cost Optimizer

-**A production-grade platform for optimizing cloud costs across AWS, GCP, and Azure**
+**A production-grade, event-driven platform for optimizing AWS costs with advanced analytics and automation**

 > 💡 **Built with AI-Assisted Development:** This project demonstrates modern development practices using ChatGPT for design and Cursor for implementation.

+> 🎯 **AWS-Focused:** This project is exclusively focused on AWS cost optimization.
+We are not implementing multi-cloud support (GCP, Azure).

 ---

 ## 🎯 Overview

-Multi-Cloud Cost Optimizer is a comprehensive platform that:
+AWS Cost Optimizer is a comprehensive platform that:
+- **Ingests** AWS Cost and Usage Reports (CUR) automatically
-- **Ingests** billing data from AWS, GCP, and Azure
+- **Processes** billing data through an event-driven ETL pipeline
-- **Analyzes** spending patterns and identifies waste
+- **Analyzes** spending patterns and identifies cost anomalies
-- **Recommends** cost optimization opportunities (rightsizing, commitments, waste removal)
+- **Recommends** cost optimization opportunities (rightsizing, waste removal, commitments)
-- **Alerts** on anomalies and budget overruns
+- **Alerts** on anomalies and budget overruns via SNS
-- **Visualizes** costs across providers in unified dashboards
+- **Stores** data in a scalable data lake for historical analysis

-**Tech Stack:** Python, Terraform, AWS Lambda, FastAPI, DynamoDB, Athena, Grafana
+**Tech Stack:** Python, Terraform, AWS Lambda, EventBridge, SQS, DynamoDB, S3, SNS, FastAPI

 ---